 - Project management.
-Improve portfolio management, prioritize investments, etc.
+Improve portfolio management, prioritise investments, etc.

 - Risk management and compliance.
 Improve audit management, controls, policy lifecycle management, etc.

 - Enterprise performance management.
-Automate planning and forecasting, digitize tax, etc.
+Automate planning and forecasting, digitise tax, etc.

-These best practices can help an organization progress along its unique composable business journey.
+These best practices can help an organisation progress along its unique composable business journey.
 That can deliver valuable benefits, including greater speed and agility that may not be as achievable when moving an entire software suite to SaaS.
-In addition, the cloud’s ROI is easier to monitor as an organization’s road map evolves.
-What’s more, a composable business approach involves far less risk than does a single-step migration to the cloud, allowing organizations to modernize at a pace in line with their business needs.
+In addition, the cloud’s ROI is easier to monitor as an organisation’s road map evolves.
+What’s more, a composable business approach involves far less risk than does a single-step migration to the cloud, allowing organisations to modernize at a pace in line with their business needs.